gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Clarified non intended meanings of 'clientId'.

 * Added message exchange for Group Names request-response.

+* No reassignment of Sender ID and Gid in the same OSCORE group.

 * Updates on group rekeying contextual with request of new Sender ID.